Norman Haire: Life

 appealed mostly to men and it was really only a vasectomy (women had their ovaries irradiated) but, until the medical claims were refuted, hopeful patients paid high fees to revitalise their sex lives or defer senility.
 Having popularised the Steinach rejuvenation operation throughout the 1920s, within nine years he had Steinached 'rather less than 200' artistic and intellectual men including W. B. Yeats in 1934.

 In the 1930s Haire's heart was weakened by rheumatic fever.
-In addition he became diabetic and was incapitated so severely that he was granted an invalid permit to leave Britain during the Second World War.
+In addition he became diabetic and was incapitated so severely that he was granted an invalid permit to leave Britain during World War II.
 He returned to Australia, expecting to die or be an invalid but once he began using insulin he was able to resume his medical work in Macquarie Street, Sydney.